UniCare MedicareRx Rewards Part D

 If you require very few common or generic drugs or do not require any drugs at all, enrolling in a plan such as MedicareRx Rewards Plus may mean you are paying too much.
 Conversely, enrolling in MedicareRx Rewards standard if all your drugs are not covered will leave you open to an unnecessary expense.

 When comparing other plans to either MedicareRx Rewards plan you should research the formularies.
 The same drug may be placed into different tiers by different companies.
-The UniCare website includes a prescription look up tool that will allow you to get a more accurate picture of your total cost.
-Other factors when comparing plans include: copay or coinsurance amounts, coverage in the gap, mail order benefits and pharmacy network.

 In the end you will want to take all aspects of the MedicareRx rewards Part D plans into consideration, including the Medicare Star rating.

-Leave a comment
+Leave a Reply